Little girl goes 'bananas' over faux Christmas gift

 A video of a rather unusual Christmas gift has gone viral.

-A banana isn't exactly a lump of coal, but you wouldn't expect it to be met with much enthusiasm if it was presented to someone as a gift.
+A banana isn't exactly a lump of coal, but you wouldn't expect it to be met with much enthusiasm if it was presented as a Christmas gift.

 Apparently, this was what YouTube star, LGND, was thinking when he decided to prank his two-year-old daughter, Aria, by letting her believe that one of her Christmas presents was a banana.